Hinche: Cuisine

 The cuisine is Créole, French, or a mixture of both.
 Créole cuisine is like other Caribbean cuisines, but more peppery.
 Specialties include griot (deep-fried pieces of pork), lambi (conch, considered an aphrodisiac), tassot (jerked beef) and rice with djon-djon (tiny, dark mushrooms).
 As elsewhere in the Caribbean, lobster is well known here.
 A wide range of microclimates produces a large assortment of fruits and vegetables.
 Vegetarians will have a difficult time here, because pig fat is often used in food preparation, so even beans are to be avoided.

-The people enjoy a strong, sweet coffee—Rebo is one brand.
+The people enjoy a strong, sweet coffee; Rebo is one brand of such coffee.
 The Barbancourt rum is also popular.

 Interesting cuisine-related features of Hinche, include a market and the "Foyer d’Accueil", an unmarked guesthouse above a school that is behind a blue and white church on the eastside of the main square.

 Post-earthquake difficulties

 In the wake of 12 January 2010, while no casualties or serious damage were reported in Hinche, thousands of refugees began pouring into the town.